moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_processingprocess.md

 | ------- |-----------|
 | **id** | `string` (required) *Example: 117cae13-a612-11ed-ac12-000900000022* Routing ID. |

-> Request to update Routing with the replacement of the stage of the existing position and the creation of a new position.
+> Request to update Routing with the replacement of the stage of the existing item and the creation of a new item.

 ```shell
 curl -X PUT